Changes to Course Extracts – Digitisation of articles or book chapters

 How to get a print book chapter or journal article legally scanned for the students in a course:

 Step 2: We do the checks to see whether we can legally scan the extract under the CLA Higher Education Licence.

-Step 3: We scan it and send you a link to the online Aspire Reading List where the extract has been added as well as a link to the course extracts webpages.
+Step 3: We digitise the material and send you a link to the online Aspire Reading List where the extract has been added as well as a link to the course extracts webpages.
 If we cannot digitise the extract we will send an explanation of why it cannot be scanned.

 Step 4: You use the link to provide access for the students, e.g. by fowarding it to them or using it to link from your own pages.